Kubernetes指南

 This chapter provides a handy guide for deploying Kubernetes clusters, installing the kubectl client, and recommended configurations.

-The guide provides detailed steps to deploy a highly available Kubernetes cluster in Ubuntu virtual machines in Google Cloud Engine (GCE).
+The Kubernetes-The-Hard-Way guide provides detailed steps to deploy a highly available Kubernetes cluster in Ubuntu virtual machines in Google Cloud Engine (GCE).
 These steps are also suitable for other operating systems like CentOS, and other public cloud platforms such as AWS and Azure.

-Generally speaking, after the deployment, you need to run a series of tests to verify the deployment's success. can simplify this validation process by running a series of tests to ensure your cluster is functioning correctly.
+Generally speaking, after the deployment, you need to run a series of tests to verify the deployment's success.
+Sonobuoy can simplify this validation process by running a series of tests to ensure your cluster is functioning correctly.
 Its usage methods are:

 • Or use it as a command line tool.